ST10498138/worldly_student/README.md

 ---

 ##  Changelog Update
-This section lists the updates made after the initial submission, based on feedback and improvements.

 - Added a **CSS stylesheet** for consistent styling across all pages.
 - Inserted **comments in the code** to explain the structure and functionality of each section.